callstack/react-native-testing-library/website/docs/Queries.md

 `name`: Finds an element with given `role`/`accessibilityRole` and an accessible name (equivalent to `byText` or `byLabelText` query).

-`disabled`: You can filter elements by their disabled state.
+`disabled`: You can filter elements by their disabled state (coming either from `aria-disabled` prop or `accessbilityState.disabled` prop).
 The possible values are `true` or `false`.
 Querying `disabled: false` will also match elements with `disabled: undefined` (see the [wiki](https://github.com/callstack/react-native-testing-library/wiki/Accessibility:-State) for more details).
 See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `disabled` state.

-`selected`: You can filter elements by their selected state.
+`selected`: You can filter elements by their selected state (coming either from `aria-selected` prop or `accessbilityState.selected` prop).
 The possible values are `true` or `false`.
 Querying `selected: false` will also match elements with `selected: undefined` (see the [wiki](https://github.com/callstack/react-native-testing-library/wiki/Accessibility:-State) for more details).
 See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `selected` state.

-`checked`: You can filter elements by their checked state.
+`checked`: You can filter elements by their checked state (coming either from `aria-checked` prop or `accessbilityState.checked` prop).
 The possible values are `true`, `false`, or `"mixed"`.
 See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `checked` state.

-`busy`: You can filter elements by their busy state.
+`busy`: You can filter elements by their busy state (coming either from `aria-busy` prop or `accessbilityState.busy` prop).
 The possible values are `true` or `false`.
 Querying `busy: false` will also match elements with `busy: undefined` (see the [wiki](https://github.com/callstack/react-native-testing-library/wiki/Accessibility:-State) for more details).
 See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `busy` state.

-`expanded`: You can filter elements by their expanded state.
+`expanded`: You can filter elements by their expanded state (coming either from `aria-expanded` prop or `accessbilityState.expanded` prop).
 The possible values are `true` or `false`.
 See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `expanded` state.

 `value`: Filter elements by their accessibility, available value entries include numeric `min`, `max` & `now`, as well as string or regex `text` key.
 See React Native [accessibilityValue](https://reactnative.dev/docs/accessibility#accessibilityvalue) docs to learn more about this prop.